expo/examples/with-graphql/README.md

 npm run sync:schema
 ```

+> [!NOTE]
-Note the API must be running at `npx expo start` so the introspection query can call the GraphQL endpoint.
+> The API must be running at `npx expo start` when running that script, so that the introspection query can call the GraphQL endpoint.

 Now add a query anywhere in the `src` folder (the `src/queries.ts` file is a convenience, but not necessary).